openmsr/zpre/README.md

 git clone https://github.com/openmsr/are.git
 ```

-enter the are folder and run the `run.sh` script
+enter the zpre folder and run the `run.sh` script

 ```
 cd zpre